leandropincini/dotfiles/README.md

 Hello,

-This is my macbook's dot files.
+This is my Mac OSX 10.12 dot files.

 Hope you enjoy!
 Thank you github.